 The ranking is based on innovative improvements to our curriculum, faculty, students, campus life, technology, and facilities.

-Greeners experience the fastest time to degree among Washington’s public, four-year institutions.
+Greeners experience some of the fastest times to degree among Washington’s public, four-year institutions.

 Direct from high school students graduate in an average of 3.9 years, and transfer students graduate in an average of 2.4 years.
 That means less in total costs for you and more time in the field.